 |Trim Size / Pages||8.6 x 5.8 in / 160|

-Many have courageously told their stories, and in the tradition of Elie Wiesel’s Night and Primo Levi’s Survival at Auschwitz and The Drowned and the Saved, Rajchman provides the only survivors’ record of Treblinka.
-Originally written in Yiddish in 1945 without hope or agenda other than to bear witness, Rajchman’s tale shows that sometimes the bravest and most painful act of all is to remember.
+In the tradition of Elie Wiesel’s Night and Primo Levi’s Survival at Auschwitz and The Drowned and the Saved, Rajchman provides the only survivors’ record of Treblinka.
+Originally written in Yiddish in 1945, without hope or agenda other than to bear witness, Rajchman's tale shows that sometimes the bravest and most painful act of all is to remember.

 Chil Rajchman was born in Lodz, Poland, where he was an active member of the Jewish community.
 He survived for a year in the notorious Treblinka death camp and was part of the Treblinka workers’ revolt.
 Rajchman was also a key witness in the prosecution of a Treblinka guard known as “Ivan the Terrible” during a war-crime tribunal in Germany.
 He emigrated to Uruguay, where passed away in 2004.

 “Rajchman’s searing story, frequently narrated in the present tense, has a powerful authenticity and should not be forgotten.
 A Holocaust testament of heart-rending immediacy.”
 Kirkus Reviews (starred)